apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 Delivery Services
 -----------------
-The main Delivery Service table.
-This is where you Create/Read/Update/Delete Delivery Services of all types.
+The main :term:`Delivery Service` table.
+This is where you Create/Read/Update/Delete :term:`Delivery Service`\ s of all types.
 Hover over to get the following sub option:

 +-------------+--------------------------------------+
 |    Option   |             Description              |